jchan172/raspberrypi-vpn/README.md

 ## Client Side Setup

 With the previous steps finished, you've got a functional VPN server ready on your Raspberry Pi.
 Keys have been created too, but clients still have no way to connect to the server.
-They will need a configuration file with their keys in order to connect.
+They will each need a configuration file with their key in order to connect.
 Also, at this point, you'll need to use a dynamic DNS service so that you can access your Raspberry Pi from outside the local network.

 1. Your public IP address can change, unless your ISP gives a static IP address.
 So, you'll need a dynamic DNS provider to provide a stable name that maps to your changing IP address (there will be code/cron job on the server that updates the dynamic DNS provider when the IP changes).
 A good, free dynamic DNS provider is Duck DNS at [www.duckdns.com](www.duckdns.com).
 Sign up on the website (asks you to use Facebook, Google, Twitter, or Reddit).
 You can then choose a subdomain (http://<SUBDOMAIN>.duckdns.com).
 Finally, click on the install tab, click on "pi" for the operating system option, and follow the instructions.
 The instructions creates a cron job that updates Duck DNS so that it knows what your public IP address is.
 It periodically checks the IP address and updates Duck DNS.